srishti-R/internship_project/README.md

      -->Toolbar
   -->ViewPager
      --> include layout:<layout of your fragment>
+  Do not forget to include layout_collapseMode as shown in my repo code.

 For a detailed sample with code checkout: https://gist.github.com/iPaulPro/1468510f046cb10c51ea along with my project code.
 Do not forget to include layout_behaviour within ViewPager and included layout of the fragment class.

-3. within MainActivity, initialise toolbar and set it up with view pager, also i had to initialise recycler-view and layout manager here and then again in my fragment class.
+3. Within MainActivity, initialise toolbar and set it up with view pager, also i had to initialise recycler-view and layout manager here and then again in my fragment class.

 Thats it!
 You did it.